elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`
 `Add a fragment given the loop tag.`
 `Move the rider (compiler rules).`
-`If the rider's token is not the period byte, abort with "You seem to have forgotten a period around here." and the rider; exit.`
+`If the rider's token is not the period byte, abort with "_You seem to have forgotten a period around here._" and the rider; exit.`
 `Move the rider (compiler rules).`